-Shame will ebb away for most people given enough time.
-But for the addictive personality, it lingers often below the surface of consciousness and leads to other painful feelings and erratic behaviors.
-When shame becomes all-consuming, spontaneity fades leading to depression, numbness, and a disconnect from others.
-This leaves drugs and/or alcohol to remain as the abuser’s only friend.
+Shame will ebb away for most people, given enough time.
+But for people who struggle with addiction, shame lingers often below the surface of consciousness and leads to other painful feelings and erratic behaviors.
+When shame becomes all-consuming, spontaneity fades, leading to depression, numbness, and a disconnect from others.
+This leaves drugs and/or alcohol to remain as a person’s only friend.

-Addiction is a personal phenomenon that involves two failures not common to non-addicts.
-One is the lack of impulse control regarding pleasure and pleasurable substances, and the other is shame at both this failure and the failure to live up to the standards of the good life an addict aspires to have, free of substance abuse.
+Addiction is a personal phenomenon that involves two failures not common to people who don't suffer from addiction.
+One is the lack of impulse control regarding pleasure and pleasurable substances, and the other is shame at both this failure and the failure to live up to the standards of the good life one aspires to have, free of substance use.

-A major problem with shame is that it is so painful that substance abusers hide the feelings even from themselves.
-So no matter what happens in the person's life, the shame builds upon itself.
+A major problem with shame is that it is so painful that people hide the feelings even from themselves.
+So no matter what happens in the sufferer's life, the shame builds upon itself.
 For example, one common behavior of the shamed person is bullying.
-The bully tears others down to build him or herself up in order to compensate for their own feelings of inadequacy and inferiority.
+The bully tears others down to build him or herself up to compensate for their own feelings of inadequacy and inferiority.

-Some behavioral psychologists believe that shame leads to more substance abuse which leads to more shame and this vicious circle is carried on and maintained.
+Some behavioral psychologists believe that shame leads to more substance use, leading to more shame, and this vicious circle is carried on and maintained.
 Overcoming shame, then, is crucial for overcoming addiction.
-On the other hand, there are other psychologists who believe that shame ultimately forces the addict to attempt to reclaim his life.
+On the other hand, other psychologists believe that shame ultimately forces people to reclaim their lives.
 In this perspective, shame can then be a motivating factor for positive change.
-However, in order for this to work, the addict must forgive himself and the people around him must understand and forgive as well.
+However, for this to work, the person must forgive himself, and the people around him must understand and forgive as well.

-In a study conducted at the University of Connecticut, psychologist Colin Leach and PhD candidate Atilla Cidam discovered that participants who experienced the most shame were less inclined to seek help when they believed their bad habits were irreparable.
+In a study conducted at the University of Connecticut, psychologist Colin Leach and Ph.D. candidate Atilla Cidam discovered that participants who experienced the most shame were less inclined to seek help when they believed their bad habits were irreparable.
 As an example, they had no way of apologizing to all they may have offended.
-However, those participants who believed their misdoings could be rectified, were more inclined to seek help and enter recovery.
+However, those who believed their misdoings could be rectified were more inclined to seek help and enter recovery.

-One conclusion that may be drawn from a multitude of ideas and studies that have been conducted over the years is that addiction, unlike cancer, is not a totally biological disorder, but involves complex psycho-social elements as well.
-In any case, those involved in any capacity in the addict's life would do well to avoid adding to the addict's personal feelings of shame.
-Every look or word of disgust aimed at the addict as a person must be eliminated.
-The addict must always be aware that it is not the person that offends them, but the person's behavior.
+One conclusion that you may draw from a multitude of ideas and studies conducted over the years is that addiction, unlike cancer, is not a totally biological disorder but involves complex psycho-social elements.
+In any case, those involved in any capacity in the life of a person who struggles with addiction would do well to avoid adding to their personal feelings of shame.
+You must eliminate every look or word of disgust aimed at the addicted person.
+The addicted person must always be aware that it is not them that offends the people in their lives, but their behavior.